justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 #28;

-// ResultBool will tell us if there does in fact exist a cell, and if so the handle will be in resultvlue;
+// ResultBool will tell us if there does in fact exist a cell, and if so the handle will be in resultValue;

 // We do in fact have a cell available, so let's go write a new array!